Common Career Mistakes and How to Avoid Them

 How Do You Stay Competitive?

-- Transferable Skill Set Development: Investing time to develop capabilities required by other fields.
+- Transferable Skills Set Development: Investing time in developing the skills required by other fields.

 Negativity